MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

   - Printing from the .PDF file (as described earlier in this topic) is the best way to ensure that the anchor is not resized.

-- **Location.** Place the anchor in a location on the physical object in a location that’s easy to access and out of the way.
+- **Location.** Place the anchor in a location on the physical object that’s easy to access and out of the way.

   - Anchor placement should ideally be central to the steps being done.